History of Smooth Transitions:

 - Host a Smooth Transitions™ presentation.

-- Identify both a clinician champion and community midwife contact.
+- Identify both a hospital-based clinician champion and a community midwife liaison.

 - Establish a Perinatal Transfer Committee composed of community midwives, obstetrical providers (nurse-midwives, obstetricians, family practice physicians), pediatric providers, nursing leaders, EMS personnel, and administrative staff.

-- Draft and adopt a transfer protocol, transfer forms, SBAR scripts, and a transfer algorithm (see templates on the Resources page).
+- Draft and adopt a transfer protocol and consider adopting transfer forms, SBAR scripts, and a transfer algorithm (see templates on the Resources page).

 - Begin implementing transfer tools.

-- Perinatal Transfer Committee meets regularly (2-3 times a year) to examine trends, identify what’s working and what’s not, and edit transfer tools accordingly.
+- Perinatal Transfer Committee meets regularly (2-4 times/year) to examine trends, identify what’s working and what’s not, and edit transfer tools accordingly.
 These meetings are also opportunities to build trust among providers, participate in skills training and education, and share resources.

 - Start collecting both qualitative and quantitative data by using the Smooth Transitions™ surveys and/or any other data collection tools.
 This data will be reviewed at the Perinatal Transfer Committee meetings.

-- Hospitals that meet certain criteria will be able to participate in protected case review with community midwives as needed.
+- Hospitals that meet certain criteria will be able to participate in multidisciplinary CQIP-protected case reviews with community midwives as needed.